Samboor/Shell/README.md

 # SO-shell
-Template for the shell project in Operating Systems course at tcs@JU.
+Shell project created for 'Operating Systems' course at tcs@JU.

+Input parser and tests were supplied as a course material.